JAlcocerT/JAlcocerT/content/blog/dev-web-keystatic-astrodb.md

 <!-- ![alt text](/blog_img/apps/streamlit/st_pygwalker_map.png) -->

-How can these chart actually look like?
+How can these charts actually look like?

 ![ApexChartsJS and Astro SSG Theme ](/blog_img/web/astro/astro-apexchartsjs-component.png)

 Again: *and these are interactive charts!*

+All thanks to CSR and ApexChartsJS :)

+So you could make this kind of [streamlit real estate calculator](https://jalcocert.github.io/JAlcocerT/streamlit-is-cool/) purely static.

 Another option is to embedd the *knitted html* of a R FlexDashboard to your SSG powered websites: